Loweg/cooking-agriculture/status.md

 * Date tree
 * Mulberry tree
 * Wheat plant
+* Really all of the textures could use improvements.
+Only the meals, salt pan, and stew pot are anywhere near where I want them.
+Replacing open-source RimCuisine textures is a low priority.

 # Issues
 * Stew pot eaters want to sit on the stewpot.
 Maybe causing traders to throw exceptions too.
 If occupied: